birlac/ESP07-WiFi-Module-PCB/README.md

 # Why was it built?
-It was built for remote control of relays over wifi commands.
+It was built for remote control of relays over wifi.
 It has several applications such as remote energy management for home power, for remote load monitoring, and other IoT applications.

 # Electrical Specs
 Input Voltage: 5V<br/>